rkhquod/Quod_THA/README_solution.md

   * `validate` - validate of trained models (in the `streamlit` app)
 * You can run the scripts using the following commands:

-Be sure, that You have good PYTHONPATH (base directory)
+Be sure, that You have set PYTHONPATH (base directory)
 ```bash
 export PYTHONPATH=$(pwd)
 ```